mlunadevops/Proxmox-Server/Ginger/backup1/readme.md

 Shared folder (Windows): //10.0.30.1/Backup101 Folder local (Proxmox VE)..

-/mnt/shared1 Username "{USER}": Windows User with privileges in the Shared folder (Windows)..
+/mnt/shared1 Username "{USER}": Windows User with privileges in the Shared folder (Windows)
-Password "{PASS}": Windows Password with privileges in the Shared folder (Windows).. domain "DJEN": Windows domain Active Directory name..
+Password "{PASS}": Windows Password with privileges in the Shared folder (Windows)
+domain "DJEN": Windows domain Active Directory name.

 2) Manual Backup Command: Use this to trigger a snapshot backup directly to the mount point